Understanding the Surrogacy Contracts

 The dangers of independent contracts

-Intended Parents and Surrogates may think it would be easier to just download a template of surrogacy contract from the internet.
+Intended Parents and Surrogates may think it would be easier to just download a template of a surrogacy contract from the internet.
 Although there are lots of websites that allow you to download sample surrogacy contracts for free, it is unwise to attempt to draft the surrogacy contract without the necessary legal representation and counsel.

 Online surrogacy contracts are usually generic and short-sighted.
 They don’t consider each party’s unique needs and situations, and they definitely don’t cover all probable outcomes and variables that may impact the course of the surrogacy journey.
 This may result in serious legal consequences and an increased chance of misunderstanding and disputes between both parties.
-Without a legally-binding surrogacy contract, there is zero protection for the Intended Parents, the Surrogate, or the baby.
+Without a legally binding surrogacy contract, there is zero protection for the Intended Parents, the Surrogate, or the baby.

 The objective throughout the surrogacy process should be to protect the child and his or her interests.
 Although the legal process may appear challenging, it is best to put in time and effort and work with a lawyer who can help draft a surrogacy contract.